ericwbailey/ericwbailey.website/source/published/a11y-syntax-highlighting-has-been-updated.md

 ### CSS Custom Properties

 The themes’ colors and measurements are also more easy to manipulate to better work for your content’s visual needs.
-A good example here would be updating the `font-family`  value to use whatever font you use for your website.
+A good example here would be overriding `--prism-a11y-font-family`’s value to use whatever font you use for your website.

 Additionally, Forced Color Mode works beautifully with CSS Custom Properties.
 I wrote [more about the technique for Smashing Magazine](https://www.smashingmagazine.com/2022/03/windows-high-contrast-colors-mode-css-custom-properties/), if you’re interested.